 - Pickup/livery service

 We fly to New Orleans.
 After our arrival in “America’s Most Unique City”, we will transfer to the Drury Inn.
-This evening we will enjoy a get acquainted dinner with your fellow travelers.
+This evening we will enjoy a get acquainted dinner at Katie’s Restaurant & Bar with your fellow travelers.

-We start out with a visit to Mardi Gras World.
+We start out with a carriage for a ride through the French Quarter as you are leisurely led past many landmarks of New Orleans’ heritage.
+Free time to wander on your own to explore the shops, restaurants, unique streets and courtyards that make up the Quarter and Jackson Square.
+Then we visit to Mardi Gras World.
 This place is truly magical as it is the location of the building and storing of many of the floats, props, and sculptures used by the many krewes who participate in the various parades.
-Then we board a carriage for a ride through the French Quarter as you are leisurely led past many landmarks of New Orleans’ heritage.
-Free time to wander on your own to explore the shops, restaurants, unique streets and courtyards that make up the Quarter and Jackson Square.
 This evening we embark on a delightful dinner and jazz cruise aboard the Steamboat Natchez.

 We travel to Houmas House Plantation and Gardens, which is located along Louisiana’s Great River Road.
 This restored antebellum mansion and the gardens are a delight to visit.
 We catch our afternoon flight back to Tucson with great memories of our visit to this unique area of America.